andrew-codechimp/HA-Battery-Notes/docs/events.md

 ## Battery Increased
 `battery_notes_battery_increased`

-This is fired when any device within Battery Notes has a battery level increased above the battery_increase_threshold (default 25%) if not changed within [configuration setting](./configuration.md).
+This is fired when a device within Battery Notes has a battery level increased above the battery_increase_threshold (default 25%) if not changed within [configuration setting](./configuration.md).

 It deliberately does not update the battery_replaced sensor allowing you to choose how you want to handle this.
 The increase theshold allows for detecting/handling of partially charged batteries rather than just full batteries.
 An example automation below shows how to update the battery_replaced.

+!!! note

+    Battery Increased events are only raised when the device has a Battery+ entity or a [Battery Low Template](./index.md/#battery_low_template) is added to the Battery Notes configuration.

 | Attribute | Type | Description |
 |-----------|------|-------------|